ROKT/rokt-webview-sdk-ios/README.md

 # RoktWebViewSDK iOS

 **Please note:** This repository is currently unmaintained by a team of developers at Rokt.
 The repository is here and you can use it as an example only.
-However please be aware that we are not going to be updating issues or pull requests on this repository.
+However please be aware that we are not going to be updating issues or pull requests on this repository for the time being.
+We may resume development in the future at which point we will review the code, update dependencies, and conduct any modernization.

 An alternative approach to integration would be utilising the [Rokt Web SDK](https://docs.rokt.com/developers/integration-guides/web/overview) and utilising the launcher option [overrideLinkNavigation](https://docs.rokt.com/developers/integration-guides/web/library/integration-launcher-options/#override-link-navigation).

 ---

+## Resident Experts

+- Thomson Thomas - thomson.thomas@rokt.com

+---

 The RoktWebView SDK for iOS is a custom WebView that opens Rokt links in an external browser instead of in the same WebView.

 For more information, please visit [here](https://docs.rokt.com/docs/sdk/introduction.html)

+## Architecture

+The RoktWebViewSDK follows a simple, lightweight architecture:

+- **RoktWKWebView**: The core component of the SDK that extends Apple's WKWebView.
+It injects JavaScript to intercept link clicks and handles opening them in an external browser.
+- **Communication Mechanism**: Uses WKScriptMessageHandler to facilitate communication between JavaScript and native code.
+- **Link Handling**: When a link is clicked, it's captured by injected JavaScript and sent to the native layer, which then opens the URL in the device's default browser.

+The SDK is designed to be minimal, focusing on a single responsibility: redirecting web links to an external browser rather than loading them within the WebView itself.

 ## Usage